This post may contain affiliate links! I will receive a commission, at no extra cost to you, if you purchase something recommended here.

 - Hours: 8:00 am – 2:00 am – 365 days/year (last elevator 1:15 am)

-- Edge at Hudson Yards tickets: General Admission Pricing – Adults $36, Children (6-12) $31, Seniors (62+) $34
+- The Edge at Hudson Yards tickets: General Admission Pricing – Adults $36, Children (6-12) $31, Seniors (62+) $34

-This mammoth of a skyscraper is a brand new addition to the skyline.
+This mammoth of a skyscraper is a new addition to the skyline.
 Situated all the way on 11th Avenue and West 30th Street, the building is part of the new Hudson Yards development that broke ground in 2012.

 Surprisingly, this New York observation deck is now the tallest one in City.
 It surpassed One World Observatory for the title.
 While One World Trade Center is still a taller building overall, the observation deck at 30 Hudson Yards sits open at a higher height.